wembley00t/MechaCar_Statistical_Analysis/README.md

 ## Purpose of Analysis

+AutosRUs' newest protype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team's progress.
+Upper management has asked for a review of the production data for insights that may help the manufacturing team.

 ## Linear Regression to Predict MPG

 To perform the linear regression model, first the MechaCar_mpg.csv file was imported and read into a dataframe shown below.